ftrackhq/ftrack-connect/doc/using/publishing.rst

 ======================

-You can now choose if you like to publish a new version of an previously published asset or if you like to publish the first version of a new asset.
+You can now choose if you like to publish a new version of an previously published :term:`asset` or if you like to publish the first version of a new :term:`asset`.

 .. image:: /image/publisher_asset_options.png

-To create a new asset, select :guilabel:`Create new` and fill in the following options.
+To create a new :term:`asset`, select :guilabel:`Create new` and fill in the following options.

-:Type: The type of asset to publish.
-Choose from a list retrieved from the
+:Type: The type of :term:`asset` to publish.
+Choose from a list retrieved from
-       connected ftrack server.
+       the connected :term:`ftrack` server.
-:Name: The name of asset to publish.
-The name and type must be unique when
+:Name: The name of :term:`asset` to publish.
+The name and type must be unique
-       creating new assets.
+       when creating new assets.

-To publish a new version of an existing asset, select :guilabel:`Version up existing` instead.
-In the list which is shown below the radio buttons, select the asset you wish to use.
+To publish a new version of an existing :term:`asset`, select :guilabel:`Version up existing` instead.
+In the list which is shown below the radio buttons, select the :term:`asset` you wish to use.

 .. image:: /image/publisher_asset_existing.png